Model

 GraphBuilder

-A graph builder, used to set up a model.
+A graph builder, which can be used to set up and manipulate a model if you need more control.

 Examples